Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 When is the best time to visit Lisbon and Sintra?

-While the Portuguese capital (with nearby Sintra) is a destination available all year round, we recommend visiting in Spring (March to May) or Autumn (September to November) when the weather is most pleasant.
+While the Portuguese capital (with nearby Sintra) is a destination you can visit all year round, we recommend coming in Spring (March to May) or Autumn (September to November) when the weather is most pleasant.
 Winter (December to February) is also a good option if you don’t mind the colder temperatures and occasional rainy days.
-The peak Summer months (June to August) are best avoided as the city can be too hot for comfort and will be packed with tourists.
+The peak Summer months (June to August) are best avoided as the city can be uncomfortably hot and will be packed with tourists.

 To learn more about the weather in Lisbon all year round, check out Weatherspark.